 Turn the Curve

-There are seven common sense questions that groups of partners can ask to “turn the curve” for population well-being, and that managers and staff can ask to “turn the curve” in the performance of their programs.
-These questions start with the ends we are trying to achieve, and work backward toward identifying strategies to get there.
+There are seven common sense questions that groups of partners can ask to “turn the curve” for population well-being.
+And a similar set of seven questions and that managers and staff can ask to “turn the curve” in the performance of their programs.
+These questions start with the ends we are trying to achieve and work backward toward identifying strategies to get there.

 Turning the Curve with Partners for Whole Communities:

-1. What are the quality of life conditions we want for children in VT?
+- What are the quality-of-life conditions we want for people in VT?

-6. What works to do better?
-(Including no-cost and low cost ideas)
+- What works to do better?
+(Including no-cost and low-cost ideas)

 Turning the Curve on Program Performance for a Client Population:

-6. What works to do better?
-(Including no-cost and low cost ideas)
+- What works to do better?
+(Including no-cost and low-cost ideas)

 Review our Performance Scorecards to see more information about the performance of AHS programs and services across departments.